denten-books/plain-text/4-screen.md

 would be more of an analog system under the proposed definitions.

-In this light, the language of cubist painting, which breaks shapes down into their modular atomic components, transforms an analog art form into into a digital one.
+In this light, the language of cubist painting, which breaks shapes down into their modular atomic components<!--Do you mean pointillism?
+If not, a citation might help here---hard for me to understand this as part of cubism without more explanation.
+PRP-->, transforms an analog art form into into a digital one.
 Similarly, in the cuboid world of *Minecraft* the player interacts with blocks: the smallest differentiated units that constitute all other more complex things in the game.
 The world of *Minecraft* is sparse and therefore digital.
-By contrast, the world of the hyper-realistic *Myst* depicts the painting-like, semantically irregular reality that cannot be broken down into neat components. *Myst*, a digital game, depicts a dense, undifferentiated, and analog world.
+By contrast, the world of the hyper-realistic *Myst* depicts the painting-like, semantically irregular reality that cannot be broken down into neat components.
+*Myst*, a digital game, depicts a dense, undifferentiated, and analog world.

 But Goodman's definitions strain under closer examination.
 Plainly, *Myst* is also a digital game.
 All digital images (and worlds) follow the logic of